-3. Last, the paper submitted by Taylor Shellfish to the Thurston County Planning Department, Assessing Potential Benthic Impacts of Harvesting the Pacific Geoduck Clam ...in British Columbia is worthless in this argument.
-When details are examined, one of the two test sites was subtidal and has no relevance to this discussion.
-At the other, intertidal site, there were no geoduck harvested.
-There was a simulated harvest of only 500 square feet from which data was extrapolated.
+3. Last, and briefly, the paper submitted by Taylor Shellfish to the Thurston County Planning Department, Assessing Potential Benthic Impacts of Harvesting the Pacific Geoduck Clam ...in British Columbia is worthless in this argument.
+In short, when details are examined, this study provides little support for intertidal geoduck aquaculture.

+One of the two test sites was subtidal and has no relevance to this discussion.
+At the other, an intertidal site, there were no geoduck harvested.
+There was a simulated harvest over only 500 square feet from which data was extrapolated.
 Basic mathematics show that this test site would represent only 1% of a typical 1-acre geoduck plot.
-There was no evidence presented that their data was scalable or relevant to this application.
-Including this paper is a typical industry tactic to obfuscate the truth surrounding geoduck aquaculture.
+The proposed site on Johnson Point Loop is 3.6 acres.
+This is like comparing a mouse to an elephant.
+Relevance to the proposed project is highly questionable.

 In summation of this review of available science, there is insufficient evidence in the scientific literature as cited by Taylor Shellfish or government that the current practice of geoduck aquaculture will have minimal impact on the ecosystem of Henderson Inlet or the greater Salish Sea.
 There is ample evidence of harm and potential harm, and there are many unanswered questions.

 The burden of proof is on the applicant.
 When the details of the 10-year-old GARP report, the primary support document of Taylor Shellfish's argument, are reviewed, along with other science, this research is insufficient to justify any permit for this invasive practice, much less one with no expiration date.
 The applicant cannot prove no net loss of ecologic function, nor can they prove that their actions can be mitigated.